ParadoxicalPara/My_Programs/README.md

-This repository contains the codes I wrote myself by my inventions.

-Most of them are from my self thoughts.
+Most of the programs in this repository contains the codes I wrote from my self thoughts.

 Enjoy:)